Big Neva Cup – 2020

-For winter swimming enthusiasts, it’s the best time and location to sum up their training season by taking part in St. Petersburg Big Neva Open Cup on March 2-3, 2019.
+For winter swimming enthusiasts, it’s the best time and location to sum up their training season by taking part in St. Petersburg Big Neva Open Cup on February 29 – March 1, 2020.
+Those of you who are active in open water in the summer season but still are worried about swimming in cold water even in the wetsuit have chance to overcome your fear by getting a safe experience of swimming a short distance bareskin in the ice cold water.

 We will set up heated tents and inflatable modules right on the snowy beach of Peter and Paul fortress.
 The participants and spectators will be served with hot tea.
 There will be a mobile sauna and a hot tub for the swimmers’ recovery.